 In the Order of the Arrow, there are no ranks.
 Every member is equal, and every member is entitled to all rights and privileges of membership in the Order.
 However, it is important to advance in your understanding of the Order and your Ordeal through attaining Brotherhood membership.
-The process of preparing yourself for Brotherhood membership is explained in the Order of the Arrow Handbook, which you should obtain to learn more about the Order.
+The process of preparing yourself for Brotherhood membership is explained in the Order of the Arrow Handbook, which you should have received when you went through your ordeal.
 An Ordeal member becomes eligible for Brotherhood membership ten months after completing his Ordeal.
 You must meet five challenges before you can enter the Circle of Brotherhood:

 1. Memorize the signs of Arrow membership – this includes the Obligation, the Order of the Arrow Official Song, the Admonition, the sign of Ordeal membership, and the Arrow handclasp.